ivandokov/mysqldumpdbs/README.md

 # mysqldumpdbs

-Dump all MySQL databases in separate files
+Dump all MySQL databases in separate files.
+Read the [blog post](https://dokov.bg/mysqldumpdbs) about this tool.

 ## Usage
 ### wget